threefoldfoundation/mdtodocu/README.md

 1. Parse the `SUMMARY.md` file in `../books/my-mdbook/SUMMARY.md`.
 2. Create a Docusaurus-compatible directory structure in `docu_books/my-mdbook`.
 3. Add frontmatter to markdown files and generate `_category_.json` files.
+4. Update image paths and copy images to the `./img/` directory.
+5. Process `!!wiki.include` statements to include external markdown content.

+---

 ## How It Works

-1. **Parsing `SUMMARY.md`**: The script reads the `SUMMARY.md` file to extract the hierarchy of markdown files, including titles and indentation levels.
+1. **Parsing `SUMMARY.md`**: The script reads the `SUMMARY.md` file to extract the hierarchy of markdown files, including titles, indentation levels, and positions.
 2. **Directory Structure**: It creates a directory structure in the output folder (`docu_books/<userinput>`) based on the hierarchy.
 3. **Frontmatter**: Adds Docusaurus-compatible frontmatter (title and sidebar position) to each markdown file.
 4. **Category Files**: Generates `_category_.json` files for directories to define sidebar categories in Docusaurus.
+5. **Image Handling**:
+   - Updates image paths in markdown files to use `./img/`.
+   - Copies images to the appropriate `./img/` directory.
+   - Logs missing images in `mdtodocu.log`.
+6. **Include Statements**: Processes `!!wiki.include` statements to include external markdown content.
-5. **File Copying**: Copies and updates markdown files while preserving their content.
+7. **File Copying**: Copies and updates markdown files while preserving their content.

+---

 ## Notes

 - Ensure the `SUMMARY.md` file follows the standard mdbook format.
 - The script assumes markdown files are located in the current directory or its subdirectories.
 - Binary files and non-markdown files are ignored.
-- If a file is not found in the source directory, a warning is displayed, and the file is skipped.
+- If a file or image is not found in the source directory, a warning is displayed, and the file is skipped.
+- The script logs missing images in `mdtodocu.log`.

+---

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/mik-tf/mdtodocu/issues) or submit a pull request.

+---

 ## License